MohammedHameds/Sales-Data-Mart/README.md

 ![star schema](Images/Star%20schema.jpg)

 ## ETL
-The ETL process orchestrates the movement and transformation of data for optimal integration into the star schema.
+The ETL process is comprised of 3 steps that enable data integration from source to destination: data extraction, data transformation, and data loading.

 #### 1. Dimension Product